iyzhang/www/_posts/2015-11-20-consistency.md

 dictates which anomolies are possible, while the consistency model dictates which (of the possible) anomolies the system can reveal to the application.
-As a result, all consistency models are *underspecified* because they implicitly assume a system model, and different research areas assume different system models, so their consistency models are underspecified in different ways, making them impossible to compare.
+As a result, all consistency models are *underspecified* because they implicitly assume a system model.
+Different research areas assume different system models; thus, their consistency models are underspecified in different ways, making them impossible to compare.